 - 1. When you have completed the exercise, your educator will go through the answers for each picture with the whole class. - 2.
 You can mark your own answers. - 3.
 You will now have a discussion about relationships. - 4.
 There are different types of relationships, e.g.: - a.
 Friendly relationships (Phumi and Jane, John and Mary) - b.
 Relationships between a child and an adult (the teacher and Tommy) - c.
 Loving relationships with family (Thembi and her grandmother) - d.
-You can also have an intimate relationship between men and women, women and women and men. - 5.
+You can also have an intimate relationship between men and women, women and women and men and men. - 5.
 A good relationship is based on respect, trust, love and friendship which is shown in words (by the things we say) and in actions (by the things we do). - 6.
 Get into buzz groups.
-Choose a relationship e.g. a friendly relationship, child-adult relationship, etc. Now choose a way in which you can express love in that relationship.
+Choose a relationship e.g. a friendly relationship, childadult relationship, etc. Now choose a way in which you can express love in that relationship.
 Share your ideas with the other groups.

-- that are true even when no one sees you."1 Trust also means that you are able to communicate with that person and that they listen to what you have to say. - 8.
+- 7. "Trust means that people can count on you to do the right thing and say things that are true even when no one sees you."1 Trust also means that you are able to communicate with that person and that they listen to what you have to say. - 8.
 You feel safe and comfortable in a good relationship.